Computations by fly-automata beyond monadic second-order logic: Conclusion

-- direct constructions of FA are sometimes better than the general ones resulting from Theorem 29. \end{quote}

-We have noticed these latter facts in Sections 5.2.3 and 5.2.5.
-Can one identify general criteria for the possibility of such optimizations?
-In the same direction, we have cases where FPT-FA\ are easier to implement and practically more efficient\ than certain equivalent P-FA and similarly for XP-FA\ and FPT-FA.
-When does this hold?
+We have given logic based methods for constructing FPT and XP\ graph algorithms based on automata.\ Our constructions allow several types of optimizations: different logical expressions of a property can lead to different automata having different observed computation times and direct constructions of FA are sometimes better than the general ones resulting from Theorem 27.
+We also have cases where FPT-FA\ are easier to implement and practically more efficient\ than certain equivalent P-FA, and similarly for XP-FA\ and FPT-FA. \emph{Can one identify general criteria for the possibility of such optimizations and improvements?}